Live From EuropeSaturday, July 4

 Malgré la mise à larrêt de trois réacteurs, EDF relativise limpact de la canicule sur sa production nucléaire Les températures extrêmes ont contraint lexploitant à réduire la production de plusieurs unités pour éviter des rejets deau trop chaude dans les fleuves.
 Pas de quoi mettre à mal ses finances ni remettre en question le chantier des nouveaux EPR.

-liberation · about 5 hours ago
+liberation · 7 days ago

 Verharmlosender Umgang mit der Klimakrise: Mit Wasserball und Sonnencreme in die Apokalypse "Heimat"-Partei FPÖ und Verbrenner-Fraktion ÖVP sind angesichts der lebensgefährlichen Hitze recht still, der Boulevard lenkt ab und die SPÖ hält am Lobautunnel fest